Gloucester Shire

 Gloucester Shire (/ˈɡlɒstər/ GLOST-ər) was a local government area in the Mid North Coast and Upper Hunter regions of New South Wales, Australia.
 The Shire was situated adjacent to the Bucketts Way and the North Coast railway line.

-The last mayor of the Gloucester Shire Council was Cr.
-John Rosenbaum, an independent politician.
+The last mayor of the Gloucester Shire Council was John Rosenbaum, an independent politician.

 Towns and localities

 The Shire included the following towns and localities: